Club Drugs: An Epidemic of Illegal and Deadly Substances

-Like with alcohol, club drugs are primarily intended to loosen inhibitions and heighten pleasure in social settings, especially in the context of a club, where bright flashing lights and loud music are part of the expected sensory experience.
-Club drugs are, in most cases, ingested or snorted.
+Like with alcohol, club drugs are primarily used to loosen inhibitions and heighten pleasure in social settings, especially in the context of a club, where bright flashing lights and loud music are part of the expected sensory experience.
+Club drugs are, in most cases, ingested, snorted or mixed with liquid and drank.
 While most of these drugs can be smoked or injected, these methods require extra paraphernalia, which can be less convenient in settings where users want to be more discreet.

 Users that develop a club drug use disorder may start using these substances outside the context of partying.
 Those with more severe use disorders may be more likely to use less discreet methods even in relatively public settings for a more intense or different experience.